Original air date: April 12, 2008

-- Living Lie Detector: Both augers/soothsayers visibly unnerve the Doctor and Donna by seeing right through their stories and made-up identities and telling them things about them they couldn't have possibly known.Lucius: Is that so?
+- Living Lie Detector: Both augurs/soothsayers visibly unnerve the Doctor and Donna by seeing right through their stories and made-up identities and telling them things about them they couldn't have possibly known.Lucius: Is that so?
 Man from Gallifrey. [...]
 And you, daughter of...
 London.

-- Mass "Oh, Crap!": The Pompeiians, Herculaneans, and Stabiaeans have one.
+- Mass "Oh, Crap!": The Pompeiians, Herculaneans, and Stabiaeans have one once Vesuvius erupts.

-- Oh, Crap: The Doctor is initially unimpressed (and slightly amused) by the supposed prophets.
-Then Evelina calls him a "Doctor" and Lucius addresses him as "Man from Gallifrey", which clearly alarms him.
+- Oh, Crap!: The Doctor is initially unimpressed (and slightly amused) by the supposed prophets.
+Then Evelina calls him a "Doctor" and Lucius addresses him as "Man from Gallifrey", which clearly alarms him.The Doctor: ...What?

 - Pity the Kidnapper: The priestesses abduct Donna while the Doctor's back is turned.
 When he shows up at their temple, neither he or Donna are very concerned about the situation.
-Note that Donna was about to be killed (mainly for blasphemy, but also for being... well, Donna.)
+Note that Donna was about to be killed (mainly for blasphemy, but also for being... well, Donna).

 - Prophecy Twist: The Doctor says Pompeii's destruction is "a fixed point" that he can't prevent, even though thousands will die.
-It's worse than that, he has to make Vesuvius erupt to Save the World.
+As it turns out, he has to make Vesuvius erupt to Save the World.
 When the Doctor realizes this, he's understandably stunned, as is Donna when he tells her.The Doctor: ...but that's the choice, Donna: it's Pompeii or the world.

 - Punny Name: The producers must have had a lot of fun inserting any Ancient Rome puns they could, like Lucius Petrus Dextrus, Donna asking Evelina if she's been to TK Maxximus, and an obligatory I Am Spartacus joke.

-- Sadistic Choice: Save Pompeii and let the Pyroviles convert everyone or save the world and let Pompeii be buried.
+- Sadistic Choice: Save Pompeii and let the Pyroviles convert everyone, or save the world and let Pompeii be buried.

-- The Punny Name Running Gag is a reference to Astérix
+- The Punny Name Running Gag is a reference to Asterix.

 - Caecilius, Metella and Quintus come from Cambridge Latin Course, the most popular Latin textbook in the UK and US (not Evelina, though — she was created especially for the episode).